 To quickly read and edit your translated texts, press "Enter" on a cell to enter edit mode.

-Review text in table
+Review the texts in table

-Review text in table
+Review the texts in table

 Or open the details drawer.

-Review text with item details
+Review a text with item details

-Review text with item details
+Review a text with item details

 Step 5: Export your translations as CSV or Excel files